Alpine lake surrounded by evergreen trees

 Research Areas

-• Gender and social movements (feminist leadership, collective action in crisis)
+• Gender and social movements (collective action in crisis)

 • Mixed methods research design